Funkenjaeger/fj-lcnc-cfg/README.md

   * Automatic tool changes with actuated linear tool rack
   * Tool length measurement with tool setter
 * Modifications to the qtdragon UI
+* HAL components for VFD and air compressor control

 ## Configuration Description
 The following are key details about my CNC machine, to give context to this overall configuration.